ZoharGalili/UDB-S-JST/README.md

 ## Changes

 - switched to the reliable JST connector.
-- replaced esd chip to the PRTR5V.
+- replaced esd chip to the SRV05-4.
-- changed the fotprint to 0805 and SOD123.
+- changed the fotprint to 0805.
 - switched to a 2 layer pcb.